kasir-barati/my-angular-journey/README.md

     - Responsible for HTML layout
     - Manipulate DOM based on some conditions
     - `[ngIf]`, `[NgFor]`, `[NgSwitch]`
+    - They accept micro syntax statement.
+In other word Angular id picky about it and we have to do it in one way.
+It is especially true about `*ngFor`
+    - The coolest thing is that Angular watches data and if it changes it will rerun the structural directives.
+In other word if the property's value changes it will rerun the `*ngFor` for example.
   - Attribute directives
     - `[NgClass]`
   - [Pipes](#pipes)